Sex and Gender Specific Health Curriculum

 - The SGSH Video Library provides sex and gender difference information relevant to a variety of health and lifestyle topics as well as useful health tips.

-- These videos are under three minutes long and are designed for a lay audience.
+- These short videos are designed for a lay audience.

 - Video topics include: Breast Health Tips; Depression in Women vs. Men; and Preventing and Controlling Diabetes.